ashra-f/CIS376_Assignment02/README.md

 ## Usage

-Connect to the API on http://localhost:8080 (or, if you changed the port, connect on http://localhost:<host-port>) using Postman or Insomnia.
+You can connect to the API using Postman or Insomnia on http://localhost:8080, or on your newly specified host port.

 ### API Endpoints